Nashville Criminal Citation Defense Lawyer

 - You will appear in court in front of a judge and prosecutor

 - It’s in your best interest to be represented by an attorney on your booking/court date.
-It’s also advisable that you retain an attorney to represent you as soon as possible after you receive a criminal citation.
+Our Nashville criminal citation defense lawyers also advise that you retain an attorney to represent you as soon as possible after you receive a criminal citation.
 Depending on the facts of your case, it may be possible to negotiate a resolution that does not require you to be booked.

 Potential consequences of a criminal citation: